Spiritdude/SQL2FS/README.md

 # SQL2FS - Mapping SQL as a File System

-Mapping SQL (PostgreSQL, MySQL, SQLite) to a file system . . . because it's possible, and because it's how it should be done.
+Mapping SQL (PostgreSQL, MariaDB, MySQL, SQLite) to a file system . . . because it's possible, and because it's how it should be done.

 ![SQL2FS Concept](images/sql2fs-example.png)